 <strong>The search has begun for the Shooting Times Gamekeeper of the year 2010</strong>

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Shooting Times is delighted to announce that it is once again partnering the Country Land & Business Association in running the prestigious Gamekeeper of the Year Award.
 The competition, which seeks to find the best examples of Britains dedicated shoot stalwarts, is now open and the magazine is inviting entries.
 The eventual winner, who will be announced at The CLA Game Fair, will

 receive a £400 prize and an engraved hip flask.